 Use simple language.
 Cybersecurity is a complex field full of abstruse jargon.
 Such esoteric vocabulary can mystify the public and journalists, ultimately creating distrust.
 Simple and clear language is best.

 Take responsibility.
 Apologize for the inconvenience and disruption.
 Sincerely.
 Without excuses.
-To start rebuilding trust, the apology should include an indication of steps being taken to protect affected individuals, to resolve the issue and to prevent further problems.
+To rebuild trust, the best apologies include an indication of steps being taken to protect affected individuals, to resolve the issue and to prevent further problems.
 Owning up to the breach can restore trust in the organization.
 A clear statement detailing what steps will be taken to avoid future breaches is vital, writes PR crisis specialist Emily Dent for Computer Weekly.
 Taking responsibility implies that the organization intends to make sure it doesn’t happen again.
 Blaming hackers or others implies that the issue is out of the company’s hands.

 Monitor media and social media.
 Close monitoring of social media enables you to know about any misinformation among the public and to know when people say something that requires an immediate response.

-Bottom Line: Data breaches remain an on-going threat.
-It’s essential for corporate communications teams to prepare contingency plans.
-A swift response, taking responsibility and explaining how the organization will prevent future breaches are key to restoring trust.
+Bottom Line: Risks of data breaches have become even greater this year.
+It’s essential for corporate communications teams to rise to the occasion and prepare contingency plans.
+A swift response, taking responsibility and explaining how the organization will prevent future breaches are key.

 William J. Comcowich founded and served as CEO of CyberAlert LLC, the predecessor of Glean.info.
 He is currently serving as Interim CEO and member of the Board of Directors.
 Glean.info provides customized media monitoring, media measurement and analytics solutions across all types of traditional and social media.